 - Minor (Cleaning, simple filling, etc) - must be over 1 day since the procedure

-- Major (Tooth extraction, root canal, crown prep, etc) - For dental implants, the donor must be off antibiotics for at least 3 days.
+- Major (Tooth extraction, root canal, crown prep, etc) - There is a 7 day deferral after procedures.
+The donor must be off antibiotics for at least 3 days.
 If the donor has a cadaver bone or tissue then it is 12 months until eligible

-Non-insulin dependent: Eligible to donate if medically controlled and stable for at least 3 months
+Non-insulin dependent: Eligible to donate if controlled and asymptomatic

 - Angina, Arrhythmias (Irregular Heartbeat), Bundle Branch Block, Coronary Artery Disease, Mitral Valve Prolapse/Leaky Valve, Murmurs